-The request is not anticipated to cause any unsafe situations.
+The request is anticipated not to cause any unsafe situations.

 (d) Does not result in the grant of a special privilege in that the same waiver would be granted under similar circumstances on other property for another applicant or owner.
-As more development occurs within historic districts, it is imperative that the historic sites and the district streetscapes remain compatible in massing and position to maintain the historic setting of the district.
-The Marine Way area is within a special flood area and requires vertical elevation.
-Elevating the existing contributing structure will improve its resiliency to flooding and is necessary for preservation.
-However, the proposal involves elevating the existing structure to a finished floor elevation of 14 feet, 5 feet above the minimum requirement to accommodate a ground level garage underneath the historic residence.
+As more development occurs within historic district, it is imperative that the historic sites and the historic streetscape as a whole remain with compatible massing and size in order to maintain the historic setting of the district.
+The Marine Way area is known for flooding during storms and King tides and vertical elevation of the existing contributing structure will improve its resiliency to flooding.
+The height requirement to elevate to a minimum 9-foot finished floor elevation is now required by FEMA.
+However, the proposal involves elevating the existing structure to a finished floor elevation of 14 feet, 5 feet above the minimum requirement in order to accommodate a ground level garage underneath the historic residence.
 Thus, nearly the entire historic structure and portion of the new garage fall within the "No Build Zone" of the BHP.
-A lower elevation would reduce the amount of the building shifting into the No Build Zone.
 Also, the entirety of the third-floor rear addition and a portion of the second floor are within the "No Build Zone".
-It may not be possible to elevate the existing structure with a two or three-story addition and meet the minimum FEMA finished floor requirements without seeking a waiver to this visual compatibility standard.
-The issue remains the extent of the waiver requested, which is generated by design decisions.
-If the proposal incorporated a one or two-story addition in the rear of the site and also situated the historic residence at a 9 feet finished floor elevation, the impact upon the historic district and adjacent streetscape would be minimized.
+Three-story structures do exist within the historic district, but they are limited to newer built structures, which are located further west and south of the subject property where the land is slightly higher than the subject site.
+It may not be possible to elevate the existing structure with a two or three-story addition to the minimum FEMA finished floor requirements without seeking a waiver to this visual compatibility standard.
+But the extent of the waiver would need to be studied.
+Should the proposal have planned for a one or two-story addition only to the rear of the site and also situated the historic residence at a 9-foot finished floor elevation, the impact upon the historic district and adjacent streetscape could be minimized.
 The board will need to determine if the waiver results in a special privilege and if the same waiver would be granted under similar circumstances on other property.
-It is noted that there are two other COA's in process for the two properties immediately to the south of the subject site.